leinelissen/oocsi-pizzamail/README.md

 * **apiUrl**: Your API endpoint for the email request.
 Use [Mailgun](https://mailgun.com) for this.
 * **apiKey**: The corresponding API key for your API endpoint.

+Also make sure you have installed the [OOCSI-processing](https://github.com/iddi/oocsi-processing) package and the [HTTP Requests for Processing](https://github.com/runemadsen/HTTP-Requests-for-Processing) package, or else Processing will nag you with vague errors.

 Once you have done so, the interface will listen for events on the specified channel.
 Once an event is received, it will check the incoming data.
 If all parameters are present, a request is passed to the Mailgun server, and the email will be sent.

 ## Sending an email